Do you want to make the most of 3 days in Florence, Italy?

-Now a museum, this is home to the finest collection of frescoes by the early Renaissance master Fra Angelico (1395 – 1455).
-This was one of the most important painters of the Early Renaissance, whom Vasari described as possessing “a rare and perfect talent.”
+Now a museum, this is home to the finest collection of frescoes by Fra Angelico (1395 – 1455).
+He was one of the most important painters of the Early Renaissance, whom Vasari described as possessing “a rare and perfect talent.”

 San Marco was restored and enlarged for Cosimo the Elder de’ Medici and was once home to Girolamo Savonarola.
 This fire-and-brimstone preacher almost succeeded in bringing down the Renaissance.

 The opening hours for San Marco are almost Byzantine and prone to sudden change.
 Although you can check these here, they may not reflect the actual hours.